DevDuck67/bongo-cat-steam-autoclicker/README.md

 Yes.
 The physical hold-time architecture works seamlessly with any game developed in Godot, Unity, Unreal Engine, or Electron.

 #### Is Administrator mode necessary?
 Steam runs with elevated permissions on Windows by default.
-To send input events to an elevated window, the autoclicker process must also run with administrative privileges (handled automatically by `run_autoclicker.bat`).
+To send input events to an elevated window, the autoclicker process must also run with administrative privileges (handled automatically by `run_autoclicker.bat` and the standalone `.exe`).

+#### Why does my antivirus or VirusTotal flag the standalone .exe?
+This is a standard false positive common to PyInstaller-packaged utilities and automation tools:
+- **PyInstaller Packaging:** Standalone executables bundle the runtime and unpack necessary libraries into a temporary directory upon launch.
+Automated machine-learning heuristics frequently flag this behavior as a generic "Dropper".
+- **Win32 Input Hooks:** The program uses standard Windows APIs (`GetAsyncKeyState` for global hotkey detection and `mouse_event` for click simulation).
+Heuristic filters often mark global key interceptors as potential keyloggers/injectors.
+- **Code Signing:** As an open-source tool, the executable is not signed with a paid commercial certificate.

+The complete codebase is 100% open-source, runs completely offline with zero network connections, and can be inspected in `bongo_autoclicker.py` or executed directly from source.

 ---